Pukaskwa Coast Expedition – Michipicoten River to Hattie Cove

 • Some extra stuff you might have forgot

-Dates don’t work for you but you are interested in a trip like this?
-Please get in touch and we are happy to discuss how we can make it work for you.
+If the dates just don’t work for you but you are interested in a trip like this please get in touch and we are happy to discuss options for you.